Breekpot/docs/bloqs/overview.rst

 ===============

 A bloq is a digitized ownership certificate of an legal entity holding a real estate object.
-It entitles the owner to all economic benefits coming out the legal entity.
+It entitles the owner to all economic benefits realized by the legal entity.
 This includes the monthly rent and, if applicable, the increase in property value.
 The below image explains the entities involved.

 |